 How to cite this article:

 Kelvin Ngongolo, Samuel Mtoka, Anna Mahulu.
 Wet Season Diversity of Butterflies in Restored Mine of Wazo Hill Tanzania.
-International Journal of Fauna and Biological Studies.
-2014; 1(3): 01-03.
+Int J Fauna Biol Stud 2014;1(3):01-03.